littlebizzy/slickstack/readme.md

 >
 > — **Linus Torvalds**

 Telling these sorts of people to learn how to use Configuration Management (CM) tools like Ansible — or hire somebody who does — completely misses the point; it's the equivalent of telling someone who doesn't speak Spanish to go study Latin to better prepare for their exam, which happens to be tomorrow.
-Meanwhile, there's a cheeky student (e.g. Shopify or Wix) trying to sell them the answers (which look a bit shoddy).
+Meanwhile, there's a cheeky student (e.g. Shopify or Wix) across the way, trying to sell them the answers (which look a bit shoddy).

 IDEALISM / SHOWBOATING ####                  GRAND CANYON OF DISCONNECT                 PRAGMATISM / SIMPLICITY ####
 ###########################                                                             ############################